• Skip to primary navigation

 Mother’s Day – it’s complicated, isn’t it?

-North American tradition will dictate that the second Sunday of the month of May is Mother’s Day.
+North American tradition dictates that the second Sunday of the month of May is Mother’s Day.
 A day set aside to honor mothers and motherhood, and to think of our mothers and children, and the experiences we’ve had with them, what could have been, what should have been…

 I came to this understanding in the weeks that followed my mother’s passing.
-Having lost my mom at an age that I considered too young… I can honestly say that today, I am in a place of acceptance and gratitude.
+Having lost my mom at an age that I considered too young… I can honestly say that I am in a place of acceptance and gratitude today.

 My mom was the kind of mom that Hallmark would make cards about – kind, compassionate, thoughtful, selfless, supportive, and unconditionally loving.
 I felt very privileged for having had such a wonderful mother, and for having had such a wonderful relationship with her.